 In January 2016, the FASB issued ASU No. 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities.
 ASU 2016-01 makes amendments to the classification and measurement of financial instruments and revises the accounting related to: (1) the classification and measurement of investments in equity securities, and (2) the presentation of certain fair value changes for financial liabilities measured at fair value.
 In addition, the update also amends certain disclosure requirements associated with the fair value of financial instruments.
 ASU 2016-01 is effective for the Company's interim and annual reporting periods during the year ending December 31, 2018, and all annual and interim reporting periods thereafter.
 Early adoptions of certain amendments within the update are permitted.
-The Company is currently evaluating the impact that the adoption of ASU 2016-01 will have on its consolidated financial statements and related disclosures.
+The Company concluded that the adoption of ASU 2016-01 will not have a material impact on its consolidated financial statements and related disclosures.

 In February 2016, the FASB issued ASU No. 2016-02, Leases.
 ASU 2016-02 is aimed at making leasing activities more transparent and comparable, and requires substantially that all leases be recognized by lessees on their balance sheet as a right-of-use asset and corresponding lease liability, including leases currently accounted for as operating leases.
 ASU 2016-02 is effective for the Company's interim and annual reporting periods during the year ending December 31, 2019, and all annual and interim reporting periods thereafter.
 Early adoption is permitted.
-The Company is currently evaluating the impact that the adoption of ASU 2016-02 will have on its consolidated financial statements and related disclosures.
+The Company plans to adopt this new standard prospectively on January 1, 2019 and is evaluating the impact of the adoption of this standard on its unaudited condensed financial statements.
+The Company expects that it will increase its lease assets and correspondingly increase its lease liabilities.
+The Company is unable to quantify the impact at this time, as the ultimate impact of adopting this new standard will depend on the total amount of the lease commitments as of the adoption date.

 In March 2016, the FASB issued ASU No. 2016-09, Compensation-Stock Compensation: Improvements to Employee Share-Based Payment Accounting.
 ASU 2016-09 simplifies several aspects of the accounting for share-based payment award transactions, including: (1) the income tax consequences, (2) classification of awards as either equity or liabilities, and (3) classification on the statement of cash flows.
 ASU 2016-09 is effective for the Company's interim and annual reporting periods beginning on January 1, 2017, and all annual and interim reporting periods thereafter.
-Early adoption is permitted.
-The Company is currently evaluating the impact that the adoption of ASU 2016-09 will have on its consolidated financial statements and related disclosures.
+The Company adopted ASU 2016-09 on January 1, 2017.
+Under this guidance, on a prospective basis, companies will no longer record excess tax benefits and certain tax deficiencies in additional paid-in capital.
+Instead, they will record all excess tax benefits and tax deficiencies as income tax expense or benefit in the statement of operations.
+In addition, the guidance eliminates the requirement that excess tax benefits be realized before companies can recognize them.
+The standard requires a cumulative-effect adjustment for previously unrecognized excess tax benefits in opening retained earnings in the annual period of adoption.
+As of January 1, 2017, the Company had a previously unrecognized deferred tax asset of \$10.8 million relating to the excess tax benefits.
+Upon adoption, the Company recognized this excess tax benefit as a deferred tax asset with a corresponding increase to deferred tax asset valuation allowance.
+Additionally, as provided for under this new guidance, the Company elected to account for forfeitures as they occur.
+The adoption of this standard did not have a material impact on the Company's financial statements.